mortn/geoipupdater/README.md

 Based on Python Requests.

-Can quite easily be change to handle update any other file.
+Can easily be change to handle update any other file.